Story within a story: Nested films

 The 1946 film noir The Locket contains a nested flashback structure, with a screenplay by Sheridan Gibney based on the story "What Nancy Wanted" by Norma Barzman.

 The François Truffaut film Day for Night is about the making of a fictitious movie called Meet Pamela (Je vous présente Pamela) and shows the interactions of the actors as they are making this movie about a woman who falls for her husband's father.
 The story of Pamela involves lust, betrayal, death, sorrow, and change, events that are mirrored in the experiences of the actors portrayed in Day for Night.
 There are a wealth of other movies that revolve around the film industry itself, even if not centering exclusively on one nested film.
 These include the darkly satirical classic Sunset Boulevard about an aging star and her parasitic victim, and the Coen Brothers' farce Hail, Caesar!

 The script to Karel Reisz's movie The French Lieutenant's Woman (1981), written by Harold Pinter, is a film-within-a-film adaptation of John Fowles's book.
 In addition to the Victorian love story of the book, Pinter creates a present-day background story that shows a love affair between the main actors.

 The Muppet Movie begins with the Muppets sitting down in a theater to watch the eponymous movie, which Kermit the Frog claims to be a semi-biographical account of how they all met.

-In Buster Keaton's Sherlock Jr., Keaton's protagonist actually enters into a film while it is playing in a cinema, as does the main character in the Arnold Schwarzenegger film The Last Action Hero.
+In Buster Keaton's Sherlock Jr., a projectionist walks into a film while it is playing in a cinema, as does the main character in the Arnold Schwarzenegger film The Last Action Hero.
 A similar device is used in the music video for the song "Take On Me" by A-ha, which features a woman entering a pencil sketch.
-Conversely, Woody Allen's Purple Rose of Cairo is about a film character exiting the film to interact with the real world.
+Conversely, Woody Allen's The Purple Rose of Cairo is about a film character exiting the film to interact with the real world.
 Allen's earlier film Play it Again, Sam featured liberal use of characters, dialogue and clips from the film classic Casablanca as a central device.